Preshnugwa/Preshnugwa/README.md

 - 👋 Hi, I’m @Preshnugwa
-- 👀 I’m interested in data science and machine language.
+- 👀 I’m interested in data and analytics.
-- 🌱 I’m currently studying statistics and acquiring different skills.
+- 🌱 I’m currently studying statistics and acquiring different skills(R, SQL, Taleau, PowerBi).
 - 💞️ I’m looking to collaborate on any project that I can contribute.
 Always opened to learning.
 - 📫 How to reach me